-CEs and sites must maintain all records necessary for state and federal authorities and their agents to evaluate the operation of the Program.
-A CEs and sites must maintain Program records separately from the records of other nutrition programs in which they participate.
-If a CE's or site's participation in the at-risk afterschool care center component of the Program is terminated for any reason, they must maintain, for a period of three years from the last day of the Program year to which they pertain, all records related to the Program services that they provided and for which a claim was submitted.
+CEs and providers must maintain all records necessary for state and federal authorities and their agents to evaluate the operation of the Program.
+The CE must maintain CACFP records separately from the records of other nutrition programs in which it participates.
+If participation in the CACFP is terminated for any reason, the CE must maintain, for a period of three years from the last day of the Program year to which they pertain, all records related to the CACFP services provided and for which a claim was submitted.

-If there is unresolved litigation, claims, audits, or investigations, CEs and sites must maintain the records until the matters are resolved or for three years, whichever is longer.
+If there is unresolved litigation, claims, audits, or investigations, CEs must maintain the record until the matters are resolved or for three years, whichever is longer.
 These actions are considered resolved when a final order is issued in litigation or when the CE and TDA sign a written agreement.